gciatto/kt-mpp/README.md

 ## Relevant Gradle properties

-Consider use tasks
-- `:explainProperties` to get details about the properties acutally needed by a (sub-)project
-- `:generateGradlePropertiesFile` automatically generate a `gradle.properties` file for the current (sub-)project

 Overall, you may need to define, provide the following properties:

 - `allWarningsAsErrors` (optional, default value: `true`): if true, the Kotlin compiler will consider all warnings as errors.

+- `bugFinderConfigPath` (optional, default value: `".detekt.yml"`): the path to the Detekt configuration file to be used for bug finding.
+If missing or blank, the default configuration will be used.

 - `developer<ID>Email` (optional): the email of developer `<ID>` (useful for Maven/NPM publications).